-- Autologous Approaches: We are aware of less than five companies and research institutions including Abeona, Fibrocell and Kings College who are developing autologous or grafting gene therapy approaches to treating DEB. - Palliative Treatments: We are aware of companies such as Castle Creek Pharma who are developing product candidates taking a palliative approach to treating the disease. - Non-Gene Therapy: We are aware that ProQR Therapeutics has a product candidate in preclinical development that intends to treat some forms of RDEB with a topical RNA-based treatment.
+- Autologous Approaches: We are aware of two companies, Abeona and Fibrocell who are developing autologous or grafting gene therapy approaches to treating DEB. - Palliative Treatments: We are aware of companies such as Castle Creek Pharma who are developing product candidates taking a palliative approach to treating the disease. - Non-Gene Therapy: We are aware that ProQR Therapeutics has a product candidate in clinical development that intends to treat a subset of genetic defects that cause RDEB with a topical RNA-based treatment.